Oliveringlebych/Shady_Meadows/TEST_PLAN.md

 **Accessibility Audits:**

 Performed using browser tools, screen readers and automation with axe accessibility

+**Non-functional testing**

+Accessibility Testing:

+This was done using Axe plugin in line with GDS requirements

+Cross browser testing:

+This will run in Chrome Pixel 5, WebKit Desktop, Firefox Desktop and Chrome Desktop

 # Reporting & Follow-up